 - Step 1.
-Position the backplate on the drive cage so that the tabs on the drive cage are inserted into the corresponding slots on the backplate. - Step 2.
-Close the plunger to secure the backplate in place.
+Position the backplate on the drive cage so that the tabs on the drive cage are inserted into the corresponding holes in the backplate. - Step 2.
+Close the plunger to secure the backplate into position.

-Figure 32.
-Installing the simple-swap drive backplate
+Figure 42.
+Simple-swap drive backplate installation